 Although most elderly individuals are considered to be both frugal and money-wise, seniors are capable of making major financial mistakes.
 These errors might be caused by a pervasive sense of goodwill or a need for immediate financial relief.
 Either way, these actions can have a devastating and lasting impact on the financial well-being of aging adults, especially when taking into consideration that the average lifespan has significantly increased.

-The following, presented by Home Care Assistance of Tampa Bay, are several common financial mistakes made by seniors, along with strategies that you can use to help your loved ones avoid them.
+The following, presented by Home Care Clearwater, are several common financial mistakes made by seniors, along with strategies that you can use to help your loved ones avoid them.

 - Giving Too Much – Living on a fixed income is not easy, but in spite of this fact, some aging adults have a near-constant willingness to share what they have, making them a prime target for unethical individuals and organizations.
 Older adults regularly contribute to charitable causes without first researching them so it is important to talk with your loved one about his or her giving habits and associated dangers.